-- Call the main number of the facility where the clinical site is located and ask for the assigned nursing unit
+- Call the main number of the facility where the clinical site is located and ask for the assigned nursing unit.

 - Identify themselves as a Pomeroy College of Nursing student.
 Ask the name and note the person the student is talking to and provide the following information:

 - Your name

-- o Your instructor's name
+- Your instructor's name

 - o Whether you will be tardy or absent

 - o A phone number where you can be reached

+- Email faculty to notify of the absence

-- A clinical instructor may provide an alternate call-in procedure, which will supersede this procedure for the duration of that clinical experience only
+- A clinical instructor may provide an alternate call-in procedure, which will supersede this procedure for the duration of that clinical experience only.